This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Parotid Duct Obstruction

-Follow up with your primary healthcare provider or a specialist as directed:
+Follow up with your healthcare provider or ENT specialist as directed:

 Write down your questions so you remember to ask them during your visits.

-Contact your primary healthcare provider or a specialist if:
+Contact your healthcare provider or ENT specialist if:

 - Your pain and swelling do not go away, or they get worse.